COVESA/dlt-daemon/doc/dlt_offline_logstorage.md

 The following strategies are implemented:
 - DISCARD\_OLD - remove the oldest file before creating a new one(Default)
 - DISCARD\_NEW - stop writing and discard all new messages

+### Disable network routing - What should be forwarded?

+Routing to network client (e.g. DLT Viewer) can be changed by the DisableNetwork.

+The following flags are implemented:
+- OFF - Forward log messages to network client (Default)
+- ON  - Do not forward log messages to network client and only log to file

 ## Maintain Logstorage Log Level Implementation